Syntax

 All statements are ended with a

-;All numbers are
+;;All numbers are

-;Variable declaration require the
+Float;Variable declaration require the

-keyword;Function declaration require the
+letkeyword;Function declaration require the

-keyword;Variables are actually mutable;
+fnkeyword;Variables are actually mutable;

 Variables